FBruzzesi/anyschema/docs/user-guide/metadata.md

-# Field Metadata
+# Metadata

-Field metadata allows you to provide additional information about fields that influences how they are parsed into dataframe schemas.
+Metadata allows you to provide additional information about fields that influences how they are parsed into dataframe schemas.

 This guide covers how to specify metadata for different specification formats and which metadata keys have special